awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-workflow.md

   Total number of Actions in the workflow run\.
 + `TimeoutActions` – Number \(integer\)\.

-  Total number of Actions which timed out\.
+  Total number of Actions that timed out\.
 + `FailedActions` – Number \(integer\)\.

-  Total number of Actions which have failed\.
+  Total number of Actions that have failed\.
 + `StoppedActions` – Number \(integer\)\.

-  Total number of Actions which have stopped\.
+  Total number of Actions that have stopped\.
 + `SucceededActions` – Number \(integer\)\.

-  Total number of Actions which have succeeded\.
+  Total number of Actions that have succeeded\.
 + `RunningActions` – Number \(integer\)\.

   Total number Actions in running state\.